 Eb Natural Minor Scale

-The natural minor scale is also one of the most important scales to know as a musician.
+The natural minor scale is another important scale to know as a musician.

 The Eb natural minor scale has the following notes: